On Sale Now

 Frightening pandemics, terrible inequality, racism and poverty, rising political authoritarianism, the inescapable climate crisis, and the resuscitated danger of nuclear war.

 We know the story.
 Some choose not to see it.
 Each of these crises seems so much larger than any one of us can understand or handle.
-Yet in 2020, they’re all going critical simultaneously.
+Yet today, they all seem to be going critical simultaneously.
 In Commanding Hope, I show why and how we got here; and most importantly, I show the powers we possess to renew our imperiled world.
 This is a hopeful book.

 - To begin, I explain how today’s globe-spanning crises all stem from common sources: beliefs and values that are too self-centered, political systems that are too hidebound, economies that are too rapacious, and technologies that are too dirty for a small, crowded planet with dwindling resources and fraying natural systems.

 - I draw on decades of my work on global security and social cohesion to identify the relentless demographic, environmental, political, and economic stresses that will shape humanity’s prospects in the coming decades.
 I then show what we need—as people, communities, organizations, and societies—to stop and reverse the cascading failure of our natural systems, the crippling of our economies, and the deepening of our social divisions.

 - People’s worldviews are the key leverage point, I argue.
 They’re the place where personal and social action must begin, if we’re to create the virtuous cascades of the systemic, positive change we need.